CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~~~~
 *in* ``string`` *old-char* ``string`` *new-char* ``string`` *→* ``string``

-Replace all occurrences of old-char to new-char
+Replace all occurrences of old-char to new-char.

 .. code:: lisp